dhes/ColonoscopyPolyp/input/pagecontent/index.md

 ## Translating to the FHIR data model

 From this point we get technical.
 It's time to map this logical model to FHIR.
-From here will need to know something about FHIR to fully understand the details.
-I suggest your start [here](https://www.hl7.org/fhir/),
+From here you will need to know something about FHIR to fully understand the details.
+I suggest your start [here](https://www.hl7.org/fhir/).

-The building blocks of FHIR are resources. [_FHIR resources_](https://www.hl7.org/fhir/resource.html) are basic information models that can be used to represent health data.
+The building blocks of FHIR are resources. [_FHIR resources_](https://www.hl7.org/fhir/resource.html) are basic information models that represent health data.
 The task at hand is to link or _map_ our basic logical model to FHIR resources.
 FHIR resources are built with [_FHIR data types_](https://www.hl7.org/fhir/datatypes.html).
 FHIR resources and data types are determined by HL7, a health standards organization.
 HL7 standards are voted upon a broad community of healthcare IT professionals.

-We will use these resources:
+We will use these FHIR resources:

 * Patient
 * Procedure